TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.710 (2017/01/14) =
+* Feature: dropdown to select a user to view stats for after picking a user role in stats page.
+* Feature: supporting each *post* to have different payment criteria enabled.
+This allows to effectively selectively enable/disable payment criteria for each category through the [Category Custom Settings](http://postpaycounter.com/category-custom-settings/), for example, and also allows (in theory) to set up per post settings.
+* Tweak: minor performance improvements in stats generation.

 = 2.708 (2017/01/04) =
 * Fixed: broken stats time range picker.